SGLI vs Private Life Insurance for Military Families

 SGLI Coverage and Cost Breakdown

-SGLI offers up to $400,000 in coverage for $25 per month.
-That rate has been in place since January 2023, when premiums dropped from $29 per month — something a lot of service members still do not know.
-The math is simple: $0.06 per $1,000 of coverage.
-You can elect coverage in $50,000 increments, so if you only want $200,000, you pay $12 per month.
+SGLI tops out at $400,000 in coverage for $25 per month.
+That rate quietly dropped from $29 back in January 2023 — something a surprising number of servicemembers still haven’t caught.
+The formula is $0.06 per $1,000 of coverage.
+You can dial it down in $50,000 increments, so $200,000 in coverage runs you $12 per month.

-• Spouse coverage under FSGLI — up to $100,000, at a separate premium based on age
+- Spouse coverage under FSGLI — up to $100,000, premium varies by age

 What SGLI Does Not Cover